The Score Board

 case a number of notifications "piled up" it is not necessary to dismiss

-key) will dismiss all at the same time.
+X-buttons to dismiss all at the same time.

 Depending on your application configuration, each challenge notification might also show a symbol with a character sequence next to it.
 If you are doing a hacking session just on your own, you can completely ignore this flag.
 The code is only relevant if you are participating in a CTF event.
 Please refer to chapter Hosting a CTF event for more information this topic.